 It’s bit of a problem when one of the content types embedded in a PDF document are images.
-And, you want them for your own.
+And, after viewing them, you want them for your own.

 For instance, I am a voracious user of SlideShare, and sometimes I like to save a neat illustration or graphic for my personal use.
 Then there are some professional reports which come packaged as a PDF and you might want to use a graphic or an embedded chart from there in a presentation.
 Or, it could be a scanned document and you just need a vital image.